craftcms/docs/docs/3.x/fr/config/README.md

 #### Database Cache Example

 If you want to store data caches in the database, first you will need to create a `cache` table as specified by <yii2:yii\caching\DbCache::$cacheTable>.
-Craft provides a CLI command for convenience:
+Craft provides a console command for convenience:

 ```bash
 php craft setup/db-cache-table